sawyerWeld/GameTheoryNotes/Week_5/repeated_games.md

 There are two interpretations of this:
 - The agent cares more about their well being in the near term than in the far term
 - The agent feels that there is a chance the game will not be played in the far term.
 The chance of the game being played at iteration j is the discount factor beta to the jth power.

+## Stochastic Games

+The main idea is as follows: What if we don't always repeat the same stage game.
+Stochastic games are a generalization of repeated games where the game we play is not necessarily the same game.
+How we play the stage games determines probabilistically which stage game we play next.

+Defined by a tuple (Q,N,A,P,R)

+- Q is finite set of states
+- N is a finite set of players
+- A = A1...An where Ai is a finite set of actions available to player i.
+- P : QxAxQ->[0,1] is the transition probability function.
+P(q,a,qhat) is the probability of transitioning from state q to state qhat after joint action a.
+- R = r1...rn where ri : QxA->Real is a real valued payoff function for player i given a state and an action.

+Markov Decision Processes (MDP) are single-agent stochastic games.

+## Learning in Repeated Games

+todo